 Even if your team works remotely, an ice breaker might not be necessary.
 Participants might see the activity as patronizing or as a waste of time, if they're already in regular contact.

 An ice breaker could help break down any unhealthy cliques if you use one when a new person joins an already-established team.
 However, existing team members might think it's a waste of time.
 If you decide to use one, consider priming those who know one other in advance, and telling them how important it is that they fully engage and participate in the exercise.

 Consider these factors when you choose or design your virtual ice breaker:

 You need to establish what "ice" you want to break, so that your exercise is productive.
 Do you want to encourage people to think creatively, help team members get to know one another better, or solve a particular problem?

 Think about whether there are any obstacles you need to take into account that could hinder the success of your ice breaker, such as differences in language or culture.

-Steer clear of activities or topics that might inadvertently cause people offence.
+Steer clear of activities or topics that might inadvertently cause people offense.
 Information can get "lost in translation" among cross-border teams, so bear in mind that humor and jokes don't always travel well!

 Take Time Into Account

 Do you want your ice breaker to be a quick five-minute activity, or something more substantial?
 You'll need to take into account the meeting goal or objective, your team members' workloads, and whether they are calling from different time zones.